Scarlett dislikes the nickname ScarJo that sometimes the press uses to refer to her.

 Scarlett celebrated her 20th birthday at Disneyland.

-Scarlett was invited to join the Academy of Motion Picture Arts and Sciences (AMPAS) in June 2004.
+In June 2014, Scarlett joined the Academy of Motion Picture Arts and Sciences (AMPAS).

 Scarlett's grandmother is writer Ejner Johansson.